 - Food: Rome’s restaurants are some of the best in the world!
 Most trattorias serve fresh, local, house-made ingredients and are fairly inexpensive.
 Just check the menus to make sure what you are ordering is made in-house (there will be an explanation on the menu).
 Be sure to have daily gelato as well!
 Meals in Rome tend to take a while so pick a spot on a piazza so your kids can play while you relax!

-- Accomodations: I have never stayed in an apartment in Rome but I am sure that is a wonderful and authentic experience.
+- Accommodations: I have never stayed in an apartment in Rome but I am sure that is a wonderful and authentic experience.
 The major hotel chains have a large presence in Rome.
 We stayed in the Westin Excelsior on Via Veneto near the US Embassy.
 The rooms are super tiny so you will need multiple rooms to accomodate a family.
 Be sure to confirm that your hotel has air-conditioning.

 - Weather: Rome is hot during the summer, which can make touring with kids much harder.
 Go out for the morning, have lunch, and then head back to the hotel for some quiet/nap time during the hottest part of the day.
 Head out refreshed for a late afternoon tour and enchanting dinner!
 Have refillable water bottles with you at all times, as the ancient Roman fountains are still in use today all throughout the city.

 Don’t miss sites with kids: Websites are not listed as most of these sites do not translate into English.
 I have tried to describe the site for more information.
+Note that sites reviewed by The History Mom are marked with *.

 - *Colosseum, Palatine Hill, and the Forum